Mananciais de Campos do Jordão

 Park History

-Mananciais de Campos do Jordão State Park was established by the São Paulo state government in response to growing concerns about water quality and watershed integrity as tourism and urban development intensified around Campos do Jordão during the mid-twentieth century.
-The park formalized protection of the headwater areas feeding the reservoirs and springs that supply the municipal water system.
-Management was transferred to the São Paulo Forestry Foundation, which coordinates with the municipal government on watershed monitoring and visitor access regulation.
-The park functions as a buffer between the heavily visited urban and resort zones of Campos do Jordão and the wilder Serra da Mantiqueira highlands preserved in adjacent protected areas including Itatiaia National Park to the northeast.
+Mananciais de Campos do Jordão State Park was established on September 27, 1993, by the São Paulo state government in response to growing concerns about water quality and watershed integrity as tourism and urban development intensified around Campos do Jordão.
+[1] The park protects the headwater areas feeding the Salto dam reservoir, which supplies much of the municipal water to Campos do Jordão.
+[1] Management was transferred to the São Paulo Forestry Foundation, which coordinates with the municipal government on watershed monitoring and visitor access regulation.
+The park contributes to conservation across the wider Serra da Mantiqueira highlands.

 Major Trails And Attractions

-The park's trail network provides access to panoramic highland viewpoints, Araucaria forest stands, and headwater streams flowing through pristine campos de altitude.
-The trails to Pico do Itapeva, located at the park's margins, offer sweeping views across the Paraíba do Sul valley and on clear days extend to the distant Atlantic coast.
+The park trail network provides access to panoramic highland viewpoints, Araucaria forest stands, and headwater streams flowing through pristine campos de altitude.
+Pico do Itapeva, the highest accessible viewpoint near Campos do Jordão, offers sweeping views across the Paraíba do Sul valley and on clear days extends to distant ranges.
 Birdwatching walks in early morning through Araucaria forest are particularly productive, with guides available from Campos do Jordão ecotourism operators.
 Waterfall walks along stream corridors pass through gallery forest microhabitats rich in mosses, ferns, and amphibians.
-The scenic Horto Florestal, a botanical garden and arboretum within the park's buffer zone, provides an accessible entry point for visitors unfamiliar with the natural ecosystems.
+The scenic Horto Florestal, a botanical garden and arboretum within the park buffer zone, provides an accessible entry point for visitors unfamiliar with the natural ecosystems.

 Visitor Facilities And Travel